‘Google’ your health questions by voice on your smart mobile, tablet and PC – no typing.

-- Also install and open an independent Ad blocker, such as WebGuard, on your mobile.
-Available in the (Google) Play Store.
+- Also install and open an independent Ad blocker on your mobile.
+Several available in (Google) Play Store.

 - Finally go to TechAdvisor’s ‘How to use Google Assistant‘.

 - To activate a voice search, say, “Ok Google”.”
-And, if possible, the source you prefer for answers, e.g. “What does NHS Choices say about….”
+And, if possible, the source you prefer for answers, e.g. “What does the NHS say about….”

 page updated 19 Oct.
 2020. © 2020 social enterprise Diabetes-cutmyrisks.co.uk.™ Ltd.